Analyzing your prompt, please hold on...

 29}Note: It is important to adhere to copyright laws and obtain proper permission or licensing before using saved images for commercial purposes.
 We do not support data extraction and use of other people’s files for commercial purposes without their permission.

 Icons are a kind of image in HTML documents that are specified using <link> elements with the rel attribute set to icon.
-Let’s look at how to extract icons from website using the Aspose.HTML for .NET library:
+Let’s look at how to extract icons from a website using the Aspose.HTML for .NET library:

 HTMLDocument class and pass it the URL of the website from which you want to extract icons.<link> elements.Where() method that filters the collection based on the link => link.GetAttribute("rel") == "icon" expression.
 Thus, the icons collection will contain only links with a rel attribute with the value icon.Select() method to create a distinct collection of relative icon URLs and the